revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 }
 {% endsnippet %}

 We conclude by defining a net diversification variable, calculated as the difference between speciation and extinction rates for each state.
-Likewise, turnover rates, defined as the ratio of extinction to speciation, could also be used.
+Turnover rates, defined as the ratio of extinction to speciation, could also be used.

 {% snippet scripts/hisse_8_transitions.Rev %}
 net_diversification := speciation - extinction